-By Laura Pakis, Certified Professional Trainer and Blogger
+By Laura Pakis, Certified Professional Trainer and Cynologist

 Many gardeners are concerned about dogs and lawns.
 While it’s true that dog urine can be damaging to grass, there’s a lot of mythology on this topic.
-The damage done by dog urine on lawns and other ornamental plants is caused by excess nitrogen in one spot, and that “burns” plants.
+The damage was done by dog urine on lawns, and other ornamental plants are caused by excess nitrogen in one spot, and that “burns” plants.
 If you could spray water consistently every time wherever there is dog urine on the grass, the problem would go away, and the diluted nitrogen would actually green up your lawn.

-An alternative type of “green carpet” is clover.
-Clover lawns have many advantages over grass lawns one being the fact that clover doesn’t stain the way grass does after being subjected to dog urine.
+An alternative type of “green carpet” in clover.
+Clover lawns have many advantages over grass lawns, one being that clover doesn’t stain the way grass does after being subjected to dog urine.

 Border and Paths

 Like people, dogs make a beeline to where they want to go.
-If your dog wears a dirt trail into the lawn, consider switching from a grassy expanse to hardscape.
-The advantages of hardscape goes beyond solutions to landscaping with dogs, since hardscape offers a low-maintenance alternative to grass.
-Stone walkways exude charm and are a desirable addition to your landscaping regardless of dog problems.
-Stone and masonry are especially useful for landscaping with dogs, because they minimize the mess dogs make through urination, digging and plain old wear and tear.
+If your dog wears a dirt trail into the lawn, consider switching from a grassy expanse to a hardscape.
+The advantages of hardscape go beyond solutions to landscaping with dogs since hardscape offers a low-maintenance alternative to grass.
+Stone walkways exude charm and are a desirable addition to your landscaping, regardless of dog problems.
+Stone and masonry are beneficial for landscaping with dogs because they minimize the mess dogs make through urination, digging, and plain old wear and tear.

 Avoid bark mulch.
-Dogs can easily disturb or ingest mulch so its better to use an inorganic product.
-Crushed stone mulch is maintenance-free, holds up to dog traffic and provides a clean look.
+Dogs can easily disturb or ingest mulch, so it is better to use an inorganic product.
+Crushed stone mulch is maintenance-free, holds up to dog traffic, and provides a clean look.

-If a physical fence isn’t in the plan, another containment option would be to teach your dog boundaries.
+If a physical fence isn’t in the plan, another containment option is to teach your dog boundaries.
 A dog trainer could help you with this.

 If the plantings in your yard possess any significant degree of diversity, there’s a good chance that you’re growing poisonous plants — without even knowing it.
 You’d be surprised at how many of the most common landscape plants and native volunteers contain at least some parts (leaves, berries, etc.) that are toxic.
-Rather than rattle off a list contact Acme Canine for a list of some of the more common poisonous plants.
+Rather than rattle off a list, contact Acme Canine to list some of the more common poisonous plants.

 Keep delicate plants in containers or behind a barrier.
-Eye level barriers, such as rope strung between wooden posts, or low-level box hedges can protect these plants.
-In addition a dog is less likely to go crashing through a raised flowerbed than one at ground level.
+Eye-level barriers, such as rope strung between wooden posts or low-level box hedges, can protect these plants. , Besides a dog is less likely to go crashing through a raised flowerbed than one at ground level.

-For a vegetable or herb garden, a permanent enclosure, such as an attractive picket fence is good idea if you don’t want any dog toilet activities to occur there.
-Keep the seed bed moist if you’ve planted vegetable seeds into the ground, as dogs prefer to dig in dry, loose soil and use straw mulch to cover the soil in between rows of vegetables or individual plants such as tomatoes.
+For a vegetable or herb garden, a permanent enclosure, such as an attractive picket fence, is a good idea if you don’t want any dog toilet activities to occur there.
+Keep the seedbed moist if you’ve planted vegetable seeds into the ground, as dogs prefer to dig in dry, loose soil and use a straw mulch to cover the soil in between rows of vegetables or individual plants such as tomatoes.